Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Estimation of the Solar Cell Subdivisions and the Number of Rows and Columns}

 The solar cells and their layout are inferred from the statistics of the line segment lengths in horizontal and vertical direction.
 We collect these lengths separately for each dimension and cluster them. \textsc{Dbscan} clustering~\cite{Ester1996} is used to simultaneously estimate cluster membership and the number of clusters.
-Despite the presence of outlier curves, the clusters will be representative of the distribution of segment dimensions within a cell.
-For example, if a solar cell consists of three vertically arranged segments \addition[label=a:segments,ref=c:segments]{(as in \cref{fig:three-segments})} with heights of \(20:60:20\) pixels, the two largest clusters will have the medians 60 and 20.
+Despite the presence of outlier curves, clusters are representative of the distribution of segment dimensions within a cell.
+For example, if a solar cell consists of three vertically arranged segments (as in \cref{fig:three-segments}) with heights of \(20:60:20\) pixels, the two largest clusters will have the medians 60 and 20.
 With the assumption that the segment arrangement is typically symmetric, the number of segments is estimated as the number of clusters times two minus one.
 If clustering yields a single cluster, we assume that the solar cells consist of a single segment.
-Outlier curves or segments, respectively, are rejected by only considering the largest clusters, with the additional constraint that the sizes of the used clusters are proportional to each other, and that not more than four segments \addition[label=a:four-segments,ref=c:four-segments]{(similar to \cref{fig:four-segments})} can be expected in a cell.
+Outlier curves or segments, respectively, are rejected by only considering the largest clusters, with the additional constraint that the sizes of the used clusters are proportional to each other, and that not more than two different segments (as in \cref{fig:four-segments}) can be expected in a cell.
 The number of rows and columns of a solar cell is determined by dividing the overall size of the curve grid by the estimated cell side lengths.

-\addition[label=a:topology-reuse,ref=c:topology-reuse]{When analyzing a batch of \gls{EL} images of \gls{PV} modules of same type, the topology generally needs to be estimated only once.
-Hence, the pipeline can be sped up specifically in a manufacturing setting by reusing the topology estimated from the previous segmentation results.}